Staff Senate Bylaws

 All members will be elected to serve two (2) year staggered terms.
 Terms will begin on July 1.
 The purposes of staggered terms are to assure continuity and to avoid full turnover in any year.
 The groups will be divided so as to constitute members from a diverse cross-section of the membership representation.
 Any vacant member position shall be appointed by the Executive Committee on an interim basis.
 When a vacancy occurs in any elected Senate position, the Executive Committee shall appoint a representative to complete the unexpired term.
-After completion of a two year term, delegates must take a one-year break before they can serve as a member of Staff Senate with the exception of continuing as chair or chair-elect of Staff Senate or on the Executive Board of Staff Assembly.
+Current delegates may run for re-election.

 Any member can be removed for nonperformance of Senate duties by a vote of two thirds (2/3) of the voting members of the Senate.
 Nonperformance of Senate duties may include, but is not limited to: non-attendance; defined as two (2) or more unexcused absences, unavailability of the member to the staff he/she represents, or conduct injurious to the Senate, the University, or the purposes of the Senate.

 The members shall be responsible for attending regular scheduled meetings, considering all matters presented to it, making recommendations for agenda items, serving on committees, and performing such other business as presented to the Senate and to advise the Chancellor and Senior Officers on matters of mutual concern to both administration and staff.